Danish media companies join forces to seek payment contracts with Facebook and Google | ExBulletin

 “It’s a California misunderstanding,” he added, referring to the home of the US tech giant.

-According to Orskov, some of the inspiration for this initiative comes from the music industry, showing that musicians are negotiating rights with music streaming services such as Spotify.
+According to Orskov, some of the inspiration for this initiative comes from the music industry, showing that musicians are negotiating rights with music streaming services such as Spotify (SPOT.N).

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online